Pushword/Pushword/packages/docs/content/roadmap.md

     -   admin page list with only 1 domain listing + default correct selected domain on click add new
     -   preview : manage page link to be OK when it's not the fist domain

--   When simplify 10 will be stable, add phpstan-twig-rules
 -   // TODO check a new blank installation

 -   [AdminBlockEditor] Image > Add link + Alt and redesign Legend
 -   [AdminBlockEditor] document block and add Help link when advanced knowledge is needed
 -   [AdminBlockEditor] édition avancée (template notamment dans pages, prose/unprise)